rbms-bsc/DCRMR/_pages/Edition/Note-on-edition-statement.md

 ## 3.29.2 RDA definition and scope

-<a name="3.29.2.1">3.29.2.1</a> A Note on manifestation that provides information on an edition of a manifestation.
+<a name="3.29.2.1">3.29.2.1</a> A note on manifestation that provides information on an edition of a manifestation.

 ## 3.29.3 Source and position of edition statement